-Studio Swine went on a journey of 1000 nautical miles collecting plastic on the way from Azores to the Canaries through the North Atlantic Gyre with the Solar Extruder; a machine they designed and built which melts and extrudes sea plastic using the Sun.
+Gyrecraft is a journey of 1000 nautical miles collecting plastic on the way from Azores to the Canaries through the North Atlantic Gyre with the Solar Extruder; a machine designed and built to melt and extrude sea plastic using the Sun.

 In the swirling gyre, most of the plastics have broken down into tiny fragments which are spread over massive stretches of the Ocean.
 Due to their size, they are incredibly difficult to recover in any large quantity making this once disposable material very precious.
-In the Gyrecraft collection Studio Swine uses sea plastic as a valuable and desirable material reminiscent of turtle shell and corals.
 The 5 objects represent the 5 major Ocean gyres.